prody/ProDy-website/tutorials/cavitracer_tutorial/singlePDB.rst

 .. parsed-literal::

     @> The atoms supplied to calcChannels contain protein atoms only.
-   @> WARNING structure has no hydrogens and inner_radius=1.10 is below 1.2 Å: the space left by the missing H is then wide enough for the probe to pass, and channels will be found through interstices that do not exist in the real protein (their number can rise several-fold).
-Either add hydrogens, or raise inner_radius to 1.2 Å or more, where protonated and unprotonated structures give the same channels.
+    @> WARNING inner_radius=1.10 is below 1.2 Å but the protein carries no hydrogens: the space left by the missing H is then wide enough for the probe to pass, and channels will be found through intersti
-   @> Substituted 3766 atoms with 23638 homogeneous balls of radius 1.52 Å in 0.27s.
+    @> Substituted 3766 atoms with 23638 homogeneous balls of radius 1.52 Å in 0.18s.
-   @> Delaunay tessellation of 23638 points constructed in 0.85s.
+    @> Delaunay tessellation of 23638 points constructed in 0.76s.
-   @> Surface and inner simplices filtered in 0.37s.
+    @> Surface and inner simplices filtered in 0.31s.
-   @> Surface cavities: 309 found, 7 deeper than min_depth=5.0 Å and kept, in 0.50s.
+    @> Cavities: 309 found, 7 deeper than min_depth=5.0 Å and kept, in 0.29s.
     @> Returning surface cavities
     @> Saving multiple surface cavities to directory ..
-   @> Surface cavity calculation completed in 2.29s.
+    @> Surface cavity calculation completed in 1.80s.

 Finally, the independently identified channels and surface cavities are analyzed using